Glassy Signatures in Water's Second Liquid

 Figure~\ref{fig:glassTransition}B and C link our theoretical results directly to X-ray scattering experiments \cite{kim2020experimental}.
 In those measurements, depressurization following laser-induced heating produces a low-q peak in the structure factor, which was interpreted as the rapid formation of a low-density liquid (LDL).
 Our simulation protocol---depressurizing HDL at $50$~kbar/ns followed by isobaric relaxation at ambient pressure---closely mirrors this experimental procedure.
 Figure~\ref{fig:glassTransition}B shows the simulated structure factors at t=0 and after 10 ns at ambient pressure, matching the experimental temporal resolution; over this interval, the principal peak shifts to lower q, consistent with the density decrease accompanying the transformation to a lower-density state.
 Panel C compares the simulated scattering to the experimental signal measured 100 ns after laser heating.
 Following the experimental analysis, we fit the experimental data with a superposition of high- and low-density structure factors from panel B, yielding a low-density fraction of 25\% and an HDL fraction of 75\%, in accordance with the populations reported in the experimental study.
-Crucially, our simulations show that the low-density component identified in this manner is kinetically arrested rather than an equilibrated liquid, implying that the experiments cannot distinguish between a liquid and a glassy low-density state.
+Crucially, our simulations show that the low-density component identified in this manner is glassy on those timescales rather than an equilibrated liquid, highlighting that the experiments do not directly distinguish between a liquid and a glassy low-density state.

-\emph{Temperature Induced Vitrification:} Figure~\ref{fig:glassTransition}D presents cooling trajectories at ambient pressure, initiated from 360~K and carried out at different cooling rates.
+\emph{Temperature Induced Vitrification:} Figure~\ref{fig:glassTransition}D presents cooling trajectories at ambient pressure, initiated from 360~K and carried out at different cooling rates $q$.
 In analogy to Fig.~\ref{fig:glassTransition}A, slower cooling drives the system into progressively lower-energy glassy states, reflecting exploration of lower-lying minima in the potential-energy landscape.
 The inset shows isothermal aging at 195~K following the fastest cooling ramp.
-Over a timescale of $\sim$10~ns, the potential energy decreases by an amount comparable to the energy fluctuations observed in Fig.~\ref{fig:MSD}, confirming again, that these fluctuations reflect trapping in a glassy state rather than equilibrium liquid behavior.
+Over a timescale of $\sim$10~ns, the potential energy decreases by an amount comparable to the energy fluctuations observed in Fig.~\ref{fig:1}, confirming again, that these fluctuations reflect trapping in a glassy state rather than equilibrium liquid behavior.